ITCZ affecting Mindanao: PAGASA

 According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, the easterlies are also affecting the rest of the country.

-As a result, Eastern Visayas, Caraga, and Davao Oriental will have cloudy skies with scattered rain showers and thunderstorms.
+As a result, Visayas, Mindanao, Palawan, Sorsogon, Masbate and Romblon will have cloudy skies with scattered rain showers and thunderstorms.

 Flash floods or landslides due to moderate to at times heavy rains are possible.